LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

 ## Using CSS to Format Web Pages

-In this lab assignment you will practice using what you learned about CSS this week by applying it to the web site you made for lab 2.
+In this lab assignment you will practice using what you learned about CSS this week by applying it to the review web site you made for the previous lab.

 ### Part 1: A style sheet for a single page

-You will add CSS to the HTML home page for the review site that you made for labs 2 and 3.
+You will add CSS to the home page for the review site.

 1. Create an *embedded style* (`style` element inside the `head`) with at least 3 different rules.
-  (These should be different from the rules you put in the external style sheet (part 2) and affect at least one element on the page.)
+  (These should be different from the rules you will put in the external style sheet in part 2, and must affect at least one element on the page.)
    1. Add at least one *in-line style* (`style` attribute) in an element on the page.